TarasovArtem/testingCup/README.md

 Mochawesome is a custom reporter for use with the Javascript testing framework, mocha.
 It runs on Node.js and works in conjunction with mochawesome-report-generator to generate a standalone HTML/CSS report to helps visualize your test runs.

-* npm run test ( this command runs the Mochawesome and creat the HTML report )
+* npm run test ( this command runs the Mochawesome and create the HTML report )